 Value and time have a complicated relationship.
 That makes understanding amortization vs depreciation tricky.

-You should think twice before investing in items that lose value over time.
-Instead, consider options that will theoretically pay you back over time.
-We’re talking about education, your health, real estate property, and the stock market.
-None of these come with guaranteed gains, but at least they don’t come with guaranteed losses!
+You should think twice before becoming an investor in items that lose value over time.
+Instead, consider options that will, in theory, pay you back over time.